 As best I can tell, the Bavarian Inn made its last appearance in Zagat in 1997, but it appears it actually closed sometime around August 1996.
 By late 1997, a short-lived nightclub named Alibi’s was operating in its place.
 Alibi’s closed sometime around 2001.
 Some of the old Alibi’s signage is also still visible.

 City records indicate the Eiseles sold the property in December 1997, financed the sale, then foreclosed on the new owner in 2002, after Alibi’s had closed.
 Then they resold the property in 2002.
 It changed hands multiple times over the ensuing two decades but remained vacant.
 More than one legal entity with Bavarian Inn in its name has owned the property over that timeframe, but they had no direct connection to the Eiseles.

 Hermann Eisele died in 2014.
 Theresa Eisele died in April 2017.

-Changing demographics probably also played a role.
+And the demographics of that local population changed over time.
 Much of St. Louis’ population of German descent moved to the suburbs in the 1970s and onward.
-The varied populations who replaced them had their own eating and drinking preferences.
+The varied populations who moved into the area they vacated, especially in the 1990s, had their own eating and drinking preferences.

 Oddly enough, even though Italian food made its way into the suburbs, the St. Louis German institutions did not.
 That points to changing tastes.
 Italian restaurants boomed in popularity starting in the 1950s and never really let up, and the rise of pizza in popularity in St. Louis starting in the 1950s definitely came at the expense of traditional German food.